scicave/math-parser/README.md

 # math-parser
 A math expressions parser.
-We mean by mathematical that, e.g., arithmetic operations is considered for example if you pass "1+2", the result would by a (add node "+") with two children nodes of type number.
+We mean by mathematical that, e.g., arithmetic operations is considered for example if you pass `1+2`, the result will be a node with type `operator` and name `+` with two children nodes of type `number` in its `args` property.
+Just play with expressions, log the result and see the different situations.

 **See also:** [math-latex-parser](https://github.com/scicave/math-latex-parser)